Challenge : Cooperating with Others and Nature

 I would have liked to mention each fundamental force with its corresponding symmetry in the table below :

-The analogy with the way the fundamental forces operate suggests that one has to cooperate with Others.
-Working together in a spirit of sharing and cooperation is more fruitful than competing with an “every man for himself” mind set.
-There is strength in unity.
-Are rivers not formed by small streams.
+The analogy with the way the fundamental forces operate suggests that one has to cooperate with Others and with nature.

 The unity of spirit and matter

 The interaction of the four forces has shaped the universe and all life therein.
 Matter and spirit arise from these interactions forming all aspects of our human reality be it natural, cultural or spiritual.
 The four forces work in harmony and are governed by rational laws: the unwavering, verifiable rules of symmetry.

 It is essential to recognize the profound unity of matter and spirit in the sense that they form a “unique nature” with different properties.
 An apple, for example, is a unique object, but it can be simultaneously red, firm and sweet.
 By recognizing this unity, we open new prospects for our ethics because the laws governing matter are the same as those governing our mind.
 This analogy with the laws of nature is probably not entirely coincidental.

 Behaving ethically does not require reaching a predefined goal.
 What matters is the path one takes, the impulse one follows in the search for the various symmetries.
 Isn’t that true harmony ?
 When all forces work towards symmetries ?

 The perseverance used in following this path which is ethical in itself.
 I stress the importance of the path in relation to the goal.
 I fear those who, with excessive zeal and over-abundant good intentions, invest so much energy in reaching their goals and become tyrannical, both to themselves and to others.